 Warren Buffett once famously said “It takes twenty years to build a reputation and five minutes to ruin it.”
-Modern corporate history is littered with examples of Buffett’s observation, from BP to Volkswagen, to the pain felt across the financial services sector following the global financial crisis.
+Modern corporate history is littered with examples of Buffett’s observation, from oil spills to cyber breaches to the pain felt across the financial services sector following the global financial crisis.

 In a connected world dominated by the 24-hour news cycle and the influence of digital and social media, no company or individual can afford not to make its reputation the highest priority.

 At Finsbury, we work with clients to establish, redefine and enhance their reputations with key stakeholders.
 And we support our clients not just with what to do once something has gone wrong, but more importantly with the communications strategies that can help ensure they never get to that point.
 From dealing with the financial markets and governments, through to the impact on consumers, communities and employees, we devise integrated programs tailored to the unique circumstances of each specific company.

 One of the most important requirements for any CEO is to be an effective communicator.
 This is a result both of the perceived role of communication within leadership, and also the tendency of the media, capital markets and politicians to portray the CEO as the personification of the company.

 This is, of course, a two-edged sword.
 One wrong move, message or comment by a CEO can quickly damage or even destroy a company’s reputation, whereas a positive CEO reputation can have a halo effect across a company with a broad range of interested parties and stakeholders.